-Health Care Informatics Technology Certificate
+Health Care Information Technology Certificate

-The Health Care Informatics Technology Certificate is designed to provide students with an interest in health care and computer information technology an opportunity to expand their career options in the fast growing field of Health Informatics.
-Health Informatics (HIT) provides an understanding of business, technology, and health care.
+The Health Information Technology Certificate is designed to provide students with an interest in health care and computer information technology an opportunity to expand their career options in the fast growing field of Health Information Technology (HIT).
+HIT provides an understanding of how business and information technology integrate with patient care to ensure quality outcomes.
 The HIT professional will have combined knowledge of the clinical aspects of health care, data management, information technology, and leadership.

-The production, storage and retrieval of electronic health information and data directly impacts patient care.
-Health Informatics is composed of computer hardware and software, servers, point of service data stations, patient care databases, workflow processes, and their interaction, to produce, store and retrieve electronic health information.
+The production, storage, and retrieval of electronic health information and data directly impacts patient care.
+HIT is composed of computer hardware and software, servers, point of service data stations, patient care databases, workflow processes, and their interaction, to produce, store, and retrieve electronic health information.
 Electronic patient data impacts the operation and management of various health care departments within a health care organization.
-The Health Informatics professional needs to understand how to maintain the safe and efficient transfer of electronic health information within the ever-changing landscape of the health care industry.
+The HIT professional needs to understand how to maintain the safe and efficient transfer of electronic health information within the rapidly changing landscape of the health care industry.

 This certificate is intended for the person who wishes to enhance his or her professional credentials.
 The certificate courses are offered online and may be taken as non-credit (certificate tuition applies) or for credit (regular tuition applies) courses.
-Current students who have completed the upper division core courses may elect to take the three HIT courses as a minor in Health Care Informatics.
-Students who have earned an associate's degree or equivalent from a regionally accredited institution are also eligible to enroll in this program.
+Current students who have completed the upper division core courses may elect to take the three HIT courses as a minor in HIT.
+Students who have earned an associate's degree or equivalent from a regionally-accredited institution are also eligible to enroll in this program.

-According to the U.S. Bureau of Labor Statistics, "Employment of medical and health information technology services managers is expected to grow faster than average for all occupations through 2014, as the health care industry continues to expand and diversify."
+According to the U.S. Bureau of Labor Statistics, "Employment of medical and health information technology services managers is expected to grow faster than average for all occupations through 2017, as the health care industry continues to expand and diversify."
 A combination of work and experience in the health care field and strong business and management skills should lead to the best opportunities.

-Upon completion of this course work, the student will be able to:
+Upon completion of this coursework, the student will be able to:

-- Describe health informatics and the role it plays in the delivery of health care. - Develop an understanding of the various components of health informatics, i.e., computer hardware and software; servers; point of service data stations; patient care databases and workflow processes; and how they interact to produce, store and retrieve electronic health information. - Develop an understanding of how to maintain efficient regulatory compliance and security of electronic health information within the ever changing landscape of the health care industry. - Demonstrate an understanding of how patient care data and workflow are integrated into the health care model, and the impact that data has on both the patient and the health care organization.
+- Describe health informatics and the role it plays in the delivery of health care - Describe the current health information technology environment and the impact the Affordable Care • Act will have on the delivery of protected health information - Demonstrate an understanding of the various components of health information; i.e., computer • hardware and software; servers, point of service data stations, patient care databases and workflow processes, and how they interact to produce, store, and retrieve electronic health information - Demonstrate an understanding of how to maintain efficient regulatory compliance and security of • electronic health information within the rapidly changing landscape of the health care industry - Demonstrate an understanding of how patient care data and workflow are integrated into the health • care model, and the impact that data has on the patient, the caregiver, and the health care organization - Demonstrate an understanding of the constraints and resources involved in the purchase of various types of medical records systems